-Whatever the circumstances were that led you to be charged with murder, you deserve a competent defense team.
-The criminal defense team at Flaherty & Merrifield is more than competent—we are highly skilled and experienced defense attorneys who will fight to protect your rights.
+Whatever the circumstances were that led you to be charged with murder in a homicide, you deserve a competent defense team.
+The criminal defense team at Flaherty & Merrifield is more than competent—we are highly skilled and experienced defense attorneys who will fight to protect your rights for a murder charge.

 A prolonged investigation or prosecution can negatively affect your personal and professional reputation, potentially costing you your job, your friends, and your family.
 If convicted, you could be subject to a lengthy prison sentence or probationary period and, in some cases, the death penalty.